I was working, making decent money, but I was spending it just as fast – in fact, faster!

 I’ve asked Miranda to put together a list of some of the easy ways that you can make extra money pretty fast.
 I’ve also added a few of my own at the end.

-But I’d like to start out by telling you about one I just discovered.
-And let me tell you, it’s pretty cool.
+But I’d like to start out by telling you about a couple that I just discovered.
+And let me tell you, they are pretty cool.

 Ready to start making more easy money?
 Here you go.